 jobs on the ground to monitor the project

 In 2017, Teréga launched an internal programme to write environmental responsibility into its business plan: BE POSITIF.
 The aim of our process is to set up practical actions to avoid the impacts linked to our activities and reduce those which cannot be avoided.
 Finally, greenhouse gas emissions that cannot be cut and cannot be avoided as part of the proper running of our facilities are offset.
-That approach allowed us to achieve carbon neutrality in 2020.

 As part of our carbon offsetting scheme, we have chosen to work with the EcoAct organisation, which develops international projects that meet the standards of two highly respected offsetting certification schemes: VCS and GoldStandard.
 Those certifications recognise high-quality projects, operating in total transparency.